An electrical engineering perspective on naturality in computational physics: Conclusions

 Coming from continuum, one wants to map the metric aspects of the problem in a functorial manner to the discrete setting.
-The Galerkin-Hodge process with Whitney forms presents itself as a canonical way to achieve these goals (see section~4 and section~5).
+The Galerkin-Hodge process with Whitney forms presents itself as a canonical (i.e. functorial in the given categorical setting) way to achieve this goal.
 Throughout, we have emphasized the functorial nature behind structure-preserving discretizations, and especially, albeit without explicitly defining such a functor, the functorial nature of the Galerkin-Hodge process as well as the role of naturality.
 At the same time, this functoriality brings the formally similar structures and final goals of the Whitney form FEM approach and cochain method approach to the forefront.
 In the context of discretizations, Whitney's interpolation formula is uniquely characterized as the structure-preserving discretization of natural differential operators on a manifold, compatible with the structure of the complex arising from the triangulation.